gaterichard/TicTacToe/README.md

 - Represents the workflow of the game, 1.
 Prompt user to start a game.
 2. Render the board.
 3. Have moves played until the game is resolved.
 - Uses chain of responsibility pattern.

-GameEngineTests
-- Tests the game engine displays the prompt to the user to start the game.
-- Tests moves are made until the board is resolved.
-- Tests a game output is displayed.
+TheHandlers
+- Represents various workflow elements of the game such as making a move and determining the result.

 IMoveStrategy
 - Represents the interface to making a move.

 RandomMove
 - The logic for a random move by a player with a one second wait.

 IGameDisplay
 - Interface for displaying the board and welcome message.